anonyname5/Iwk_Report15_Compare_Tool/README.md

 The system will:
 - Parse both Excel files
 - Extract cost centers, main descriptions, and financial data
-- Handle 3 or 4 description types based on your selection
+- Handle 3 or 4 Service Level based on your selection
 - Store the parsed data in the database
 - Redirect to the results page